Peabody Energy Corporation (BTU) Shares Up Despite Recent Market Volatility

 BTU’s Market Performance

-The stock of Peabody Energy Corporation (BTU) has seen a 8.03% increase in the past week, with a -4.81% drop in the past month, and a -13.44% fall in the past quarter.
-The volatility ratio for the week is 4.72%, and the volatility levels for the past 30 days are at 4.19% for BTU.
-The simple moving average for the last 20 days is 1.33% for BTU stock, with a simple moving average of 0.72% for the last 200 days.
+BTU’s stock has seen a 5.75% increase for the week, with a -6.21% drop in the past month and a -0.49% fall in the past quarter.
+The volatility ratio for the week is 4.14%, and the volatility levels for the past 30 days are at 4.41% for Peabody Energy Corporation The simple moving average for the last 20 days is 6.46% for BTU stock, with a simple moving average of 3.84% for the last 200 days.

 Analysts’ Opinion of BTU